NagasivaKumari/DeepFake/backend/README.md

 Notes on signing & Lute

-Client-side signing (Lute wallet).
+-Client-side signing (Lute wallet).
 Backend prepares unsigned txns and returns them to the client.
-The contracts/ folder contains PyTeal source for the ProofChain app which uses boxes keyed by SHA-256.
+-The contracts/ folder contains PyTeal source for the ProofChain app which uses boxes keyed by SHA-256.
-Use deploy.py to compile and deploy the contract to TestNet.
+-Use deploy.py to compile and deploy the contract to TestNet.
 Provide ALGOD_ADDRESS, ALGOD_TOKEN, and DEPLOYER_MNEMONIC in your environment before running.